sangychun/notebooks/linux/06_conda_environments.md

 Why would this be a problem?

-**Because none of these operations resulted in an error.
-They are all valid operations in** `Python` **v2, so if you were expecting for example to calculate the average FPKM of DnaA across two samples**...
+*Because none of these operations resulted in an error.
+They are all valid operations in* `Python` **v2**.

+So, for example, if you want to calculate the average FPKM of a gene across two samples:

 ###### Python 2